AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 3. Enterprise packages

-Enterprise packages offer the most features, and are the most expensive.
-But the pricing is flexible.
+Enterprise packages offer the most features and are the most expensive, but the pricing is flexible.
 The user can choose and pay only for what they need, such as the number of customized integrations.
-And because of case-by-case pricing, customers need to call the sales department to get a personalized quote.
+Because of case-by-case pricing, customers need to call the sales department to get a personalized quote.

-In addition to offering more on features offered in the Standard package (such as deployment on multiple channels or handling multiple languages), Enterprise chatbots:
+In addition to offering more features in the Standard package (such as deployment on multiple channels or handling multiple languages), Enterprise chatbots:

 • Are capable of batch processing